Jun 9, 2015

-New rules already introduced in the EU, and soon to be introduced in other countries, mean that there is a new role emerging for PSPs to help digital merchants address these new compliance requirements.
-As PSPs already collect much of the information required by these merchants, they are in a prime position to play a value-add role in helping merchants achieve compliance with these new tax rules.
+New rules already introduced in the EU, and soon to be introduced in other countries, mean that there is a new role emerging for PSPs to help digital businesses address these new compliance requirements.
+As PSPs already collect much of the information required by these businesses, they are in a prime position to play a value-add role in helping businesses achieve compliance with these new tax rules.

-Taxamo is the de-facto avenue to new markets for PSPs and their merchants.
+Taxamo is the de-facto avenue to new markets for PSPs and their businesses.

-Digital service merchants need to cognisant of the fact that global digital taxation rules are now in use in many jurisdictions and merchants need a comprehensive solution to charge the correct tax rate; correctly report the tax due to settle with tax authorities.
+Digital service businesses need to cognisant of the fact that global digital taxation rules are now in use in many jurisdictions and businesses need a comprehensive solution to charge the correct tax rate; correctly report the tax due to settle with tax authorities.

-In the world of commoditized payments this is a win-win for PSPs and for merchants as it allows PSPs to give digital merchants a new value added service that is a critical and not just a ‘nice to have’.
+In the world of commoditized payments this is a win-win for PSPs and for businesses as it allows PSPs to give digital businesses a new value added service that is a critical and not just a ‘nice to have’.